familychristmas

 Early Christians incorporated several pagan customs into their own practices to make the new religion more familiar.

-DISCOVER MORE Top 10 Christmas Markets in Iowa: Best Holiday Shopping and Festivities
+DISCOVER MORE Top 10 Christmas Markets in Missouri: Your Ultimate Holiday Guide

 Winter solstice celebrations, such as the Roman Saturnalia and the Germanic Yule, featured decorations and feasts.
 By aligning Christmas with these festivals, Christians found it easier to convert pagan followers.